100 Miles and Runnin'

-100 Miles and Runnin' is an EP from the American gangsta rap group N.W.A.
-Released on August 14, 1990, this EP of five tracks reflects an evolution of N.W.A's sound and centers on the single "100 Miles and Runnin'."
-Two tracks, "100 Miles" and "Real Niggaz," incidentally incited N.W.A's feud with Ice Cube, who had left to start a solo rap career.
-The porno rap track "Just Don't Bite It," also drew notice.
+100 Miles and Runnin' is the only extended play by American hip-hop group N.W.A.
+Released on August 14, 1990, this EP of five tracks reflects an evolution of N.W.A's sound and centers on the single "100 Miles and Runnin'.
+Two tracks, "100 Miles" and "Real Niggaz", incidentally incited N.W.A's feud with Ice Cube, who had left to start a solo rap career.
+The porno rap track "Just Don't Bite It" also drew notice.
 Pushing lyrical boundaries in its day, the EP went gold in November 1990 and platinum in September 1992.